rust-lang/rfcs/text/3334-niche.md

 assert_eq!(size_of::<Option<Option<Option<Bit>>>>(), 1);
 ```

-Constructing a structure with a niche value, or writing to the field of such a
+Constructing a struct with a niche value, or writing to the field of such a
-structure, or obtaining a mutable reference to such a field, requires `unsafe`
+struct, or obtaining a mutable reference to such a field, requires `unsafe`
 code.
 Causing a type with a niche to contain an invalid value (whether by
 construction, writing, or transmuting) results in undefined behavior.